airbytehq/airbyte/docs/understanding-airbyte/basic-normalization.md

 In general, normalization needs to do lookup on the last emitted_at column to know if a record is freshly produced and need to be incrementally processed or not.
 But in certain models, such as SCD tables for example, we also need to retrieve older data to update their type 2 SCD end_date and active_row flags, thus a different partitioning scheme is used to optimize that use case.

+On Postgres destination, an additional table suffixed with `_stg` for every stream replicated in  [incremental deduped history](connections/incremental-deduped-history.md) needs to be persisted (in a different staging schema) for incremental transformations to work because of a [limitation](https://github.com/dbt-labs/docs.getdbt.com/issues/335#issuecomment-694199569).

 ## Extending Basic Normalization